CodingWithJiro/freecodecamp-html-checkout-page/README.md

 ## 🛠️ Tech Used

 - HTML5
-- CSS3
+- CSS3 (minimal)
+- Git
+- GitHub
+- Netlify

 ---

 ## 🚀 How to Run

 1. Clone the repository
-2. Navigate to this project folder
-3. Open `Build a Checkout Page.html` in your browser
+2. Open `index.html` in your browser

 ---

 ## 🌐 Live Demo

-Or you can check out the 👉 [live website here](https://sample-projects-html5.netlify.app/pages/build%20a%20checkout%20page/build%20a%20checkout%20page)
+Or you can check out the 👉 [live website here](https://checkout-page-fcc-jiro.netlify.app/)

 ---